 RSK = RSKopen('sample.rsk'); RSK = RSKreaddata(RSK); RSKplotdata(RSK);

 This is a work in progress, but we hope it will be useful.
 Please send us feedback with things you’d like to see added – or contribute to it yourself!
 Development of the latest version of RSKtools happens on our BitBucket page – please download, clone, or fork the repo!
-For a quick introduction, check out the included vignette:
+For a quick introduction, check out these documents:

 RSK files in R